MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-adf.md

 With on-demand HDInsight linked service, an HDInsight cluster is created every time a slice needs to be processed unless there is an existing live cluster (timeToLive); and the cluster is deleted when the processing is done.
 For each cluster, Azure Data Factory creates an Azure blob storage used as the default file system for the cluster.
 Even though HDInsight cluster is deleted, the default blob storage container and the associated storage account are not deleted.
 This is by design.
 As more and more slices are processed, you will see a lot of containers in your Azure blob storage.
 If you do not need them for troubleshooting of the jobs, you may want to delete them to reduce the storage cost.
 The name of these containers follow a pattern: "adfyourdatafactoryname-linkedservicename-datetimestamp".

-[Azure Resource Manager](resource-group-overview.md) is use to deploy, manage and monitor your solution as a group.
-Deleting a resource group will deleting all the components inside the group.
+[Azure Resource Manager](resource-group-overview.md) is used to deploy, manage and monitor your solution as a group.
+Deleting a resource group will delete all the components inside the group.

 **To delete the resource group**